re-utils/zesti/README.md

 ```

 ## Size
-Zesti main module is only 675 bytes minified, and the largest build preset is under 2kB minified.
-There are many built-in middlewares but they only get bundled when necessary.
+Zesti main module is only 675 bytes minified, and the largest build preset is under 2KB minified.
+Other components are only bundled when necessary.

 ## Runtime-agnostic
 Zesti is runtime-agnostic by default.